2i2c-org/team-compass/culture/social-rules.md

 ## Code of conduct

 The social rules don’t cover harassment or discrimination.
-For that, we have a separate [code of conduct](https://www.recurse.com/code-of-conduct) enforced by the RC faculty.
-All members of the RC community are expected to abide by our code of conduct.
+For that, we have a separate [code of conduct](https://www.recurse.com/code-of-conduct) enforced by the 2i2c team members.
+All members of the 2i2c community are expected to abide by our code of conduct.

 [^1]: As far as we know, [Miguel de Icaza](https://tirania.org/) coined the term _well-actually_.